moby/moby/docs/userguide/networking/dockernetworks.md

 This section provides an overview of the default networking behavior that Docker Engine delivers natively.
-It describes the type of networks created by default and how to create your own, user--defined networks.
+It describes the type of networks created by default and how to create your own, user-defined networks.
 It also describes the resources required to create networks on a single host or across a cluster of hosts.